Ira Byock: Opposition to physician-assisted suicide

-Byock has been critical of right to die movements, physician-assisted suicide, the Oregon Death with Dignity Act, and the California End of Life Option Act.
+Byock opposes legalizing physician-assisted suicide and the broader right to die movement.
+He has publicly criticized the Oregon Death with Dignity Act and the California End of Life Option Act, arguing that such legislation distracts from improving access to comprehensive palliative care.

-Interviews and media appearances
+Media appearances

-Byock has appeared as a featured guest on national television and radio programs, including NPR's Talk of the Nation, All Things Considered, Fresh Air, American Public Media's On Being, CBS's 60 Minutes, ABC News Nightline, and PBS NewsHour.
+Byock has appeared as a featured guest on national television and radio programs to discuss end-of-life care.
+His radio appearances include NPR's Talk of the Nation, All Things Considered, Fresh Air, and American Public Media's On Being.
+On television, he has been interviewed for CBS's 60 Minutes, ABC News Nightline, and PBS NewsHour.

 Personal life

-Byock is married to Yvonne Corbeil who is a nurse and currently serves as Senior Advisor for the Institute for Human Caring, Providence St. Joseph Health and Co-Director, Clinical Transformation Specialists.
+Byock is married to Yvonne Corbeil, a nurse who served as a senior advisor and clinical transformation specialist for the Institute for Human Caring.